researchtoolseu/PMEG-Layout-Tool/README.md

 ---

 ### Licence
 Not for commercial use.
 Intended for academic and educational purposes only (under CC BY-NC 4.0).
+See [LICENSE.md](LICENSE.md)

 ---